Switzerland in the Eurovision Song Contest 1980: Cancellation of national final and internal selection

 The Swiss Broadcasting Corporation (SRG SSR) initially planned on holding a national final to select its entry for the Eurovision Song Contest 1980.
-Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) was to stage the national final on 12 March 1980 at the Schluefweg Center in Zürich.
+Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) was to stage the national final on 12 March 1980 at 21:00 CET in the Schluefweg Center in Zürich.
 It would have used the same voting system as many previous Swiss finals; three 50-member regional public juries, a press jury, and a jury of music experts.

 The broadcaster received 104 total song submissions, 57 of which were in French and 47 in German.
 Not a single song in Italian was submitted.
 A 14-member jury shortlisted 12 songs before attempting to select around ten to take part in the selection.
 Nine of the shortlisted songs were in German, while the other three were in French.

-However, when the jury reviewed the shortlisted songs to decide the final lineup, only three songs were valid for the contest.
-Due to the low amount of eligible songs set to compete, the broadcaster opted to cancel the event to save on the budget of 350,000 CHF and internally select their entrant instead.
-It was reported by a jury member that the invalid songs strongly resembled works from ABBA.
+However, when the jury reviewed the shortlisted songs to decide the final lineup, only three songs fit the standard for the contest.
+Spokesperson of SRG SSR, Michel Stocker stated he disapproved of the concept of wildcard submissions to expand the lineup as he found them "meaningless."
+Due to the low amount of songs set to compete, the broadcaster decided to cancel the event to save on the budget of 350,000 CHF they would have otherwise spent and internally select their entrant instead.
+It was reported by a jury member that the other nine, anonymous songs strongly resembled works from ABBA or did not fit the standard commonly seen in Eurovision entries.